Gottesman-Kitaev-Preskill encoding in continuous modal variables of single photons

 We can compare our results to other encodings based on GKP-like states within the continuous modes of single photons.
-In the TF domain, for instance, it is possible to define GKP qubits using a frequency comb spectral distribution in single photons.
-In such scenario, one photon corresponds to one qubit, and the spectral function of each photon is used to define a two-level-like system that exhibits local robustness against TF displacements \cite{PhysRevA.102.012607, Outro}.
-This is analogous to employing the polarization modes of photons \cite{RevModPhys.79.135}, with the difference that the comb-like spectral function of each photon offers an additional protection against local displacements.
-Nevertheless, this is a single-mode classical-like effect, independent of the number of photons involved.
-In fact, in this single-photon comb encoding, if the photon's peaks are separated by $2\Omega_o/\sqrt{n}$ (as in \eqref{GKP}), the protection against displacement errors is limited to amplitudes $\delta_{\omega_j} \sim \Omega_o/(2\sqrt{n})$ {\it per} photon.
-Of course, it's possible to entangle these photons to enhance protection against local (single-photon) qubit flipping and dephasing.
-However, the so constructed codes operate similarly to discrete ones \cite{Shor,Steane,5qubits,gottesman1997stabilizer}, and correction for qubit flip and dephasing requires using complex entangled states of at least five photons.
-In contrast, the encoding proposed here demonstrates enhanced protection starting from $n=2$, which can be verified using HOM experiments.
+In the TF domain, it is possible to define GKP qubits using a frequency comb spectral distribution in single photons.
+In this case, one photon corresponds to one qubit, and the spectral function of each photon defines a two-level-like system that exhibits local robustness against TF displacements \cite{PhysRevA.102.012607, Outro}.
+This is a single-mode classical-like effect independent of the number of photons involved, and if the photon's peaks are separated by $2\Omega_o/\sqrt{n}$ (as in \eqref{GKP}), the protection against displacement errors is limited to amplitudes $\delta_{\omega_j} \sim \Omega_o/(2\sqrt{n})$ {\it per} photon.
+Of course, it's possible to enhance protection against local (single-photon) quibit flipping and dephasing by using entangled photons.
+However, the so constructed codes operate similarly to discrete ones \cite{Shor,Steane,5qubits,gottesman1997stabilizer}, and correction for qubit flip and dephasing requires using entangled states of at least five photons.
+In contrast, the encoding proposed here demonstrates enhanced protection starting from $n=2$.